NeatU CSS Framework

 Heading With Light Green Background.

-A paragraph containing multiple span elements with light orange, dodger blue, light ruby background and black text.
+A paragraph containing multiple span elements with light orange, azure, red background and black text.

 A paragraph containing multiple span elements with orange, eggplant, ruby background and white text.